 Sam Steel, Centre, Regina Pats

 Another Ducks prospect, Steel is an outstanding skater with strong speed and great acceleration.
 He is smooth on his skates and also shows outstanding edge work and agility.
 Once he gets a step on a defender, he is gone.
-Steel has outstanding stick-handling ability and very soft hands.
-He combines this with the skating to weave through traffic and create plays off the rush.
-Sam Steel also has a good wrist shot and a quick release, allowing him to use defenders as a screen and fire it on net if they back off too much.
+Steel has outstanding stick handling ability and very soft hands.
+He weaves through traffic and creates plays off the rush.
+Steel also has a good wrist shot and quick release, allowing him to use defenders as a screen and fire it on net if they back off.
 Add in excellent vision and passing skills and Steel excels as a play maker.
 His play making ability is probably the biggest strength in his game right now.
 Steel has outstanding hockey IQ, and thinks the game a step ahead of others.
 He seems to always make the smart play with the puck on his stick.

 Libor Hajek, Defence, Saskatoon Blades